-- a) a transfer from a family trust to a trust beneficiary as long as no consideration is paid for the transfer other than a reduction in the grantee's interest in the family trust (12-24-40(9)), - b) a transfer from one family trust to another family trust for the same family, provided no consideration is paid or will be paid for the transfer (12-24-40(8) and 12-24-40(9)), - c) a transfer in order to partition realty, as long as no consideration is paid for the transfer other than the interests in the realty that are exchanged in order to effect the partition (12-24-40(5)),

-- d) a transfer in which the realty is subject to a mortgage and the trust beneficiary receiving the realty is the mortgagee and the transfer constitutes a deed in lieu of foreclosure executed by the family trust that is the mortgagor or a deed executed pursuant to a foreclosure proceeding (12-24-40(13)).
-(See questions concerning foreclosure proceedings.), - e) a transfer from a trust to a trust distributee upon the trust settlor's death, pursuant to the trust terms, if a deed of distribution would be the appropriate instrument to transfer the subject property if the property were part of the decedent's probate estate (12-24-10(B)), - f) a transfer from a trust established for the benefit of a religious organization to the religious organization (12-24-40(8)), and - g) a transfer otherwise exempt under the provisions of Code Section 12-24-40.
+- a) a transfer from a family trust to a trust beneficiary as long as no consideration is paid for the transfer other than a reduction in the grantee's interest in the family trust (12-24-40(9)), - b) a transfer from one family trust to another family trust for the same family, provided no consideration is paid or will be paid for the transfer (12-24-40(8) and 12-24-40(9), - c) a transfer in order to partition realty, as long as no consideration is paid for the transfer other than the interests in the realty that are exchanged in order to effect the partition (12-24-40(5)), - d) a transfer in which the realty is subject to a mortgage and the trust beneficiary receiving the realty is the mortgagee and the transfer constitutes a deed in lieu of foreclosure executed by the family trust that is the mortgagor or a deed executed pursuant to a foreclosure proceeding (12-24-40(13).
+(See questions concerning foreclosure proceedings.), and - e) a transfer otherwise exempt under the provisions of Code Section 12-24-40.

-Deeds that transfer realty from a trust to an individual or other legal entity are subject to the deed recording fee based on the consideration paid or to be paid if the grantee is not a beneficiary of the trust, the consideration paid or to be paid is more than \$100.00, and the transfer is not otherwise exempt under Code Section 12-24-40.
+Deeds that transfer realty from a trust to an individual or other legal entity are subject to the subject to the deed recording fee based on the consideration paid or to be paid if the grantee is not a beneficiary of the trust, the consideration paid or to be paid is more than \$100.00, and the transfer is not otherwise exempt under Code Section 12-24-40.